 This blog may seem disconnected and random.
-But honestly, it is me trying to be a follower of Christ connected to this world (refer to the Three, 3-in-Ones), and I believe I am connected to this world when I embrace my identity in each of these 4 areas.
+But honestly, it is me trying to be a follower of Christ connected to this-world (refer to the Four, 3-in-Ones), and I believe I am connected to this world when I embrace my identity in each of these 4 areas.

 My students are not my only love though…my wife and daughter define the essence of beauty and they continually remind me of the grace of God.
 I praise God for them everyday.
-We have been married for 10 years and our daughter is close to 1 year old.
+We have been married for 11 years and our daughter is now 2 years-old.